 Communicating with patients

-Patient education is crucial today, especially with patients playing a bigger role in their own care and the growing movement toward patient- and family-centered care.
+Patient education allows patients to play a bigger role in their own care.
+It also aligns with the growing movement toward patient- and family-centered care.

-But education is more than just giving a patient instructions and information.
-To be effective patient teachers, health care providers need to have assessment skills and be able to communicate clearly.
+To be effective, patient education needs to be more than instructions and information.
+Teachers and health care providers need to be able to assess patient needs and communicate clearly.

-The success of your patient education depends largely on how well you assess your patient's:
+The success of patient education depends largely on how well you assess your patient's:

 - Readiness to learn

-Gather clues:Find out what you can about your patient from other health care team members and from observing the patient.
-But be careful about making assumptions.
+- Gather clues.
+Talk to the health care team members and observe the patient.
+Be careful not to make assumptions.
 Patient teaching based on incorrect assumptions may not be very effective and may take more time.

-Get to know the patient: Introduce yourself and explain your role in your patient's care, review their medical record, and ask basic “get to know you” questions.
+- Get to know your patient.
+Introduce yourself and explain your role in your patient's care.
+Review their medical record and ask basic get-to-know-you questions.

-Establish rapport: Make eye contact when appropriate, help your patient feel comfortable with you, and pay attention to their concerns.
+- Establish a rapport.
+Make eye contact when appropriate and help your patient feel comfortable with you.
+Pay attention to the person's concerns.

-Learn the patient's perspective: Find out about your patient's potential worries, fears, and possible misconceptions.
-The information you receive may help guide your patient teaching.
+- Learn the patient's perspective.
+Talk to the patient about worries, fears, and possible misconceptions.
+The information you receive can help guide your patient teaching.

-Learn about the patient's skills: Find out what your patient already knows.
-You may want to use the “teach-back” method (also called the “show-me method” or “closing the loop”) to figure out if prior teaching was effective or what the patient may have learned from other health care providers.
-Teach-back is a way to confirm that you have explained to your patient what they need to know in a manner that they understand.
-Also, find out what skills your patient may need to develop.
+- Learn about the patient's skills.
+Find out what your patient already knows.
+You may want to use the teach-back method (also called the show-me method or closing the loop) to figure out what the patient may have learned from other health care providers.
+The teach-back method is a way to confirm that you have explained the information in a way that the patient they understands.
+Also, find out what skills the patient may still need to develop.

-Involve others: Find out if your patient wants to involve others in their care.
+- Involve others.
+Ask if the patient wants other people involved with the care process.
 It is possible that the person who volunteers to be involved in your patient's care may not be the person your patient prefers to be involved.
 Learn about the support available to your patient.

-Identify barriersand limitations: You may perceive barriers to education, and your patient may confirm them.
-Your patient may disclose additional barriers to learning, making changes in their care, following instructions, or mastering skills.
-Keep in mind that some limitations, such as low health literacy, are more subtle and may be harder to recognize.
+- Identify barriers and limitations.
+You may perceive barriers to education, and the patient may confirm them.
+Some factors, such as low health literacy may be more subtle and harder to recognize.

-Take time to establish rapport and communicate well with your patients.
+- Take time to establish rapport.
 Do a comprehensive assessment.
-It's worth it, because your patient education efforts will be more effective.
+It is worth it, because your patient education efforts will be more effective.